Chopping vegetables in a jiffy and suddenly got a cut.

 First-Aid For Cuts And Bruises

 Remember that not every cut might require you to rush to a hospital.
 In case of minor cuts you can try to stop bleeding at home, however, if there are major or deep cuts, then getting medical help is mandatory.
-But do ensure to know the first-aid for cuts and bruises as it can help you to control the bleeding and lower the risk of complications.

 First-aid For Cuts (Minor) and Bleeding